aspeakman/SolisControl/README2.md

 >_calc_energy_amp_hour_ which calculates the constant from observed charging/discharging values

+>_set_inverter_slot_ which manually sets an arbitrary charging/discharging timeslot outside the defined periods

+>_show_inverter_slots_ which shows all current charging/discharging timeslots

 ## Entity States

 Examples of useful entities which are set by the app (depending on the configured charge/discharge periods):